AndrewBergstrom/password-generator/README.md

 Description: A password is randomly generated based on criteria that the user provides when prompted.

 When the user clicks the button "Generate Password" they are first promoted for password length.
-If outside the range of 8-50, the user is prompted to once again enter a password lengthw within the range.
-The prompt will loop until the user enters a valid number.
+The user must pick any number of characters between 8-128.
+If the user does not pick a valuation within that range then the user is prompted with and error telling them the number of characters must be between 8-128.
+Then the user must try again to enter a correct value.

-The program then prompts the user to define if they would like to include numbers, characters, uppercase and/or lowercase letters.
-If the user selects none to all criteria, the program will ask it to select at least each one and will loop back through the prompts.
+Next, the program runs through a series of prompts asking the user to define if they would like to include special characters, lowercase letters,  uppercase letters and numbers.
+If the user selects no defining parameters, then the program will prompt a message telling the user to select at least one defining parameter and will cycle back through each prompt.

-When all parameters have been defined, the password will appear within the password box.
+After at least one parameter has been defined, the new password will appear.